Nikolas Cruz: Parkland gunman pleads guilty to murdering 17

 The case will now head to a penalty trial in which jurors must determine whether Mr Cruz is spared the death penalty to face life without parole.

-Judge Scherer has said she hopes that the case - for which thousands of jurors will have to be screened - can begin in January.
+Judge Elizabeth Scherer has said she hopes that the case - for which thousands of jurors will have to be screened - can begin in January.

+In court on Wednesday, Judge Scherer asked Mr Cruz how he pleaded to each murder.

+Following the plea, Mr Cruz tearfully addressed the judge and the victims' families.

 Lawyers representing Mr Cruz had repeatedly said that he would plead guilty if the death penalty was not considered.
 Last week, his attorney, David Wheeler, told the judge that Mr Cruz's lawyers were asking the court to impose 17 consecutive life sentences for the massacre.